Use your sourdough discard to make sourdough waffles that are crispy on the outside, fluffy on the inside, and just plain delicious!

 - Sourdough Pancakes (Using Sourdough Starter Discard)

-- Toasted Coconut and Banana Sourdough Pancakes
+- Toasted Coconut and Banana Pancakes

 - Prep Time: 5 minutes